Identifying the Caterpillars Eating Your Tomatoes

 Are Hornworm Caterpillars Dangerous?

 Although the tomato hornworm does have what looks like a stinger coming out of its tail, it's completely harmless.
 There are some other species, though, that are venomous and can give you a pretty nasty sting if you touch them or brush up against them.
+Handling caterpillars is fine if you know which one you're dealing with, but otherwise it's best to use gloves or avoid letting the caterpillar contact your skin, especially if it's furry or has spines.

 The curved tail or horn on the hornworms's rump is not a stinger, though scientists think it may look enough like one to provide protection to the caterpillar.
 There is no sting, or even a sharp tip to the horn, so its use as a protective device is debatable.
 It has also been suggested that the tail resembles a snake's tongue, or that it draws attention to the back end, sparing the head of the insect from attack.